Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Introduction

-This article takes a tutorial and vision-oriented perspective, outlining how LLMs could assist in the end-to-end orchestration of TSN.
-Our main contributions are: \begin{itemize} \item We introduce a conceptual framework illustrating how LLMs can support planning, design, verification, validation, and deployment of TSN networks.
-We identify orchestration stages (refer to Fig.~\ref{fig:fig1}) where LLMs can be effective and highlight those that require hybrid integration with external tools such as Network Calculus (NC) engines and simulators. \item We present an illustrative case study across several state-of-the-art models (as shown in Fig.~\ref{fig:fig2}) to showcase current capabilities and limitations, positioning this as a first step toward systematic benchmarking. \item Lastly, we discuss the challenges, limitations, and future research directions for building domain-specialized LLMs for TSN orchestration. \end{itemize}
+\begin{itemize} \item We introduce a conceptual framework illustrating how LLMs can support planning, design, verification, validation, and deployment of TSN networks.
+We identify orchestration stages (refer to Fig.~\ref{fig:fig1}) where LLMs can be effective and highlight those that require hybrid integration with external tools. \item We present an illustrative case study across several state-of-the-art models to showcase current capabilities and limitations of the models. \item Lastly, we discuss the challenges, limitations, and future research directions of LLMs in TSN. \end{itemize}

-Overall, this article serves as a starting point for the community to explore LLM-assisted orchestration of TSN.
+Overall, this paper serves as a starting point for the community to explore LLM-assisted orchestration of TSN.